Révay family

-The Révay family was a Hungarian noble family, who owned estates in Turóc county, the Kingdom of Hungary (Turiec region in today's Slovakia) until the early 20th century.
-Their property included i.a. the Rococo-classical manor house in Mošovce, the so-called Old Manor house demolished in the middle of the 20th century, the Noblemen's Mansion and the park in Mošovce, a castle in Blatnica, lands and a castle in Sklabiňa, as well as a manor-house with a park in Turčianska Štiavnička.
+The Révay family was a Hungarian noble lineage that held extensive estates in Turóc County of the Kingdom of Hungary (present-day Turiec region in Slovakia) until the early 20th century.

+Their holdings included, among others, the Rococo-Classical manor house in Mošovce, the so-called Old Manor House (demolished in the mid-20th century), the Noblemen’s Mansion and park in Mošovce, a castle in Blatnica, estates and a castle in Sklabiňa, as well as a manor house with a park in Turčianska Štiavnička.

 Family history

 The Révay family has been known since the 13th century.
 The first known ancestor of the family was called Comes Jakab (Count Jakab) in the early 13th century.
 The main estates of the family were situated in the region of Syrmia until the Ottoman occupation of southern Hungary.
 In 1556 and 1635 the family was promoted to Barons and on 17 June 1723 to Counts.
 The coat of arms of the Masters de Reva, which can be seen at the façade of their manor house, is composed of a wolf Tenné growing from a crown of Or, holding three roses.
 Mošovce became the property of the Révay family in 1534, six years after the donation of the King of Hungary, Ferdinand I, Holy Roman Emperor.
 The last member of the family, who resided in Mošovce, was count Ferenc Révay.
 Today the descendants of the family live in Trnava, Bratislava, Graz as well as in Hungary.
 The last letter of the name is sometimes "i" instead of "y" in some printed versions or as an affair of modernization in the late 19th century Kingdom of Hungary.